matthewmcnew/kpdemo/README.md

-## Simple Build Service Visualization
+## Build Service Visualization

+- Prerequisites access to a cluster with kpack installed